greenelab/meta-review/content/response-to-reviewers.md

 > `they lack sufficient features for managing a collaborative editing` → This is a bit of an overstatemeent because these tools are used daily by a lot of people to do just that.
 I agree on the second part on the 'precise credit' aspect but as the sentence is currently written, you seem to imply that even collaborative editing is not possible.

+We noted this piece of feedback in [GH146](https://github.com/greenelab/meta-review/issues/146) and addressed it in [GH156](https://github.com/greenelab/meta-review/pull/156).
+We have clarified the distinction between Manubot and other platforms, in particular, the ability to carry out discussions on thematically related changes and iterative refinement of wording.

 > Table 1. → You should add a WYSIWIG feature that is present in a number of platforms and important for a lot of non technical people.
 Same for inline comments and diff colorization.